Wider Curricular Opportunities

 For more information on our the KGA International Dimension, please contact International Director, Louisa Perkins. louisa.perkins@kingsacademies.uk

-Our second Global development day took place on the 10th July this year.
+Our third Global development day took place on the 9 July this year.
 An exciting day, off timetable, to explore different cultures, their traditions, environment, politics, and much more.
 Each year group took part in different activities and unique sessions, learning about a particular country.

 KAEP6 Challenges Abroad Global Citizenship Programme